hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 ```

 ## Getting/Setting OMCI software version (ME 7)
-{% include alert.html content="`get` works, `set` is not tested but seems used by the misc config at smd init" alert="Warning" icon="svg-warning" color="red" %}
+{% include alert.html content="`get` works, `set` is not tested but seems to be used by the misc config at smd init" alert="Warning" icon="svg-warning" color="red" %}

 ```
 /usr/bin/cmld_client get InternetGatewayDevice.X_SC_MiscCfg.GPON.OmciVersion
 ```
-or via umci_ctl get/set tool (not tested if config overwrite umci or the other way around)
+or via umci_ctl get/set tool (if the config overwrite OMCI or the other way around has not been tested)
 ```
 /usr/sbin/umci_ctl mib get 7
 ```